Extracoporeal Pulse Activation Therapy (EPAT)

 An effective noninvasive FDA approved technique used worldwide to safely and effectively treat bone and soft tissue disorders around the foot and ankle is known as Extracorporeal Pulse Activation Therapy (EPAT).
 This method is proven to be effective in treating foot conditions especially Achilles tendonitis, tendonitis in the arch, plantar fasciitis (heel spurs) and incorrectly healed fractured bones.

 The best way to treat acute injuries is with RICE, that is, rest, ice, compression and elevation.
 At times injuries can become chronic and become resistant to the body’s ability to heal having less response to treatment.
-For many years Doctors the world over have sought for ways to get this tissue to heal.
+For many years Doctors the world over have searched for ways to get this tissue to heal.
 EPAT does not need anesthesia and works by sending sound wave pulses into the affected injured area.
 These pulses cause a microtrauma, or tiny, controlled injuries in the soft tissue or bone that stimulate your body’s own healing reaction with improved blood circulation.
 By stimulating the body’s own natural response and encouraging new blood vessel formation to allow healing cells to migrate to the injured tissue, EPAT treatment can be a fundamental component of the treatment process.

 Typically, EPAT treatment lasts around 15 minutes and should be repeated once weekly for a total of three weeks.